IamRaNo/iamrano.github.io/index.md

 # Hello, I'm Ranojoy Das.

-CS Grad | Data Analyst | ML Enthusiast
+CS Grad - Data Analyst - ML Enthusiast

-eager to learn, grow, and become a valuable asset to any team.
+Eager to learn, grow, and become a valuable asset to any team.
 ---

 ## 📂 Featured Projects